gcapes/git-course/06-undoing.md

 than `<commit>` from your history.
 There is clearly potential here to lose work, so use this command with care.

 Let's try it on our example.
-Modify the journal and then make a commit.
-We now realise that what we've just done in our journal file makes no sense and decide to abandon the commit completely.
+Modify the journal, describing which other instruments were used, and then make a commit.
+We now realise that what we've just done in our journal file is incorrect because we are not using the data from that instrument.
+Some of the data got corrupted, and due to problems with the logging computer we are not going to use that data.
+So it makes sense to abandon the commit completely.

 We can do that by running: